 Time, more than money, appears to influence whether service sector employees end up turning to so-called predatory lenders.

-A study by Washington State University and Harvard University researchers found service employees’ unpredictable work schedules played more of a role in their reliance on high-cost debt than their income.
-Service employees work in industries such as retail, food service, grocery and hospitality as well as delivery and fulfillment – with many in the study sample working for the nation’s largest retail employers, Amazon and Walmart.
+Service employees work in industries such as retail, food service, grocery and hospitality as well as delivery and fulfillment – with many in the Shift Project data sample working for the nation’s largest retail employers, Amazon and Walmart.